OData/v3ProtocolDocument/OData.markdown

 The target collection is specified through a URL, and query operations such as filter, sort, paging, and projection are specified as System Query Options provided as query options.
 The names of all System Query Options are prefixed with a "$" character.

-An OData service may support some or all of the System Query Options defined.
+An OData service MAY support some or all of the System Query Options defined.
 If a data service does not support a System Query Option, it MUST fail any request that contains the unsupported option.

 #### 10.2.3.1.
 The `$filter` System Query Option ####

-The set of entities returned may be restricted through the use of the `$filter` System Query Option.
+The set of entities returned MAY be restricted through the use of the `$filter` System Query Option.

 For example: